 After my “accidental” morning hike to Blue Diamond Overlook, I arrive at Turtlehead Peak around 10am.
 This is the hike I’d intended to undertake today – a supposedly tough but rewarding climb to one of the higher peaks in Red Rock Canyon.
-The trail starts at Sandstone Quarry (2.9 miles past the entry station), with the distinctive Turtlehead peak directly ahead.
+It’s also said to be the most-climbed peak in Red Rock Canyon.
+The trail starts at Sandstone Quarry (2.9 miles past the entry station), with the distinctive Turtlehead mountain directly ahead.

 From the ridge leading up the summit, you start getting great views over Red Rock Canyon and the Spring Mountain Range.

-From the summit there are sweeping 360-degree views.
+From the summit (there are sweeping 360-degree views.
+The height of Turtlehead Peak seems to vary – I’ve seen it reported as various different elevations, with the most popular height being 3,223 feet (or 1927m) above sea level.
+Regardless of the exact height, the views are extensive.
 To the north-west are the La Madre Mountains.
-Far off in the distance is Mt Charleston (the highest mountain in Nevada), which stills has some snow around the summit.
+Far off in the distance is Mt Charleston (the highest mountain in Nevada), which still has some snow around the summit.

 To the south-east is the sprawling city of Las Vegas.

-To the south are some of the rock formations of Red Rock Canyon and Red Rock Canyon Road (Highway 159), with Potosi Mountain in the distance.
+To the south are some of the rock formations of Red Rock Canyon and Highway 159, with Potosi Mountain in the distance.

 Looking south-west, beyond the Sandstone Bluffs (in the foreground), is the Spring Mountain Range.
 Some of the more prominent peaks (from the left in the photo below) are Mount Wilson, Rainbow Mountain, Bridge Mountain (with its distinctive band of darker rock, near the middle) and then the White Rock Hills to the right.